College of Agriculture and Environmental Sciences

 A group of students and instructors sit around a table with laptops, smiling and celebrating a success.
 One student gestures excitedly while a woman standing behind them raises her arms in triumph.
 Harmandeep Sharma, Ph.D., and students react after finding out that they've moved into first place in a practice round for the Cyber & AI Games In Agriculture hackathon, part of the 135th Morrill Act events.

-The anniversary will feature the launch of the HBCU-led Cyber & AI Games in Agriculture, a reception at the National 4-H Council headquarters, and the 19-Strong Legacy Pathway photo exhibit, celebrating each institution’s impact.
+The anniversary featured the launch of the HBCU-led Cyber & AI Games in Agriculture, a reception at the National 4-H Council headquarters, and the 19-Strong Legacy Pathway photo exhibit, celebrating each institution’s impact.

 Launching the First HBCU-Led Cyber & AI Games in Agriculture

 N.C.
-A&T’s team, led by Harmandeep Sharma, Ph.D., will take on 25 food and agriculture-related challenges at the intersection of agriculture, artificial intelligence and cyber defense.
+A&T’s team, “AgTech Aggies,” led by Harmandeep Sharma, Ph.D., took on 25 food and agriculture-related challenges at the intersection of agriculture, artificial intelligence and cyber defense.
+Congratulations to AgTech Aggies for a fantastic fourth-place finish!

 A Reception at the New Home of the National 4-H Council